keithjgrant/sidecar-old/content/ingredients/butter-syrup.md

 * 200 grams sugar
 * 10 allspice berries, crushed

 Heat the water and allspice berries, allowing them to infuse for five minutes or so.
-Remove from heat and add Ticaloid powder; combine using a stick blender.
-Add melted butter and blend again with immersion blender.
+Remove from heat and strain out the allspice.
+Add Ticaloid powder and combine using a stick blender.
+Add melted butter and blend until smooth.
 Add sugar and blend one last time until smooth.

 This can be stored at room temperature if you’re using it the same day, or in the fridge for several days.